 If an open source version of Intel® Threading Building Blocks (Intel® TBB) has been installed to a system folder like /usr/lib64, examples may fail to link because the linker may search for libraries in an unexpected order.
 To resolve this, use the -L linker option to specify the correct location of Intel TBB libraries.
 This issue does not affect program execution.

 If an application that uses dynamic memory allocator replacement via LD_PRELOAD is analyzed with Intel® VTune™ Amplifier XE, the analysis may fail to start.
 For a workaround, either specify the full path to both libtbbmalloc_proxy.so.2 and libtbbmalloc.so.2 in LD_PRELOAD, or set up the project for Intel VTune Amplifier XE to use a shell script that sets LD_PRELOAD and starts the application.

-If you compile with Clang and the GNU libstdc++ library, Intel TBB headers cannot correctly detect availability of C++11 features.
+If you compile with Clang and the GNU libstdc++ library of a version older than GCC 7, Intel TBB headers cannot correctly detect availability of C++11 features.
 To overcome the issue, define the TBB_USE_GLIBCXX_VERSION macro to the proper version of libstdc++ before including any Intel TBB header file.